hxmn/cassandra_game_backend/README.md

-# Home assignment about creating API REST to Cassandra with Python
+# Python REST service for saving game information into Cassndra